shahramyalameha/burai/docs/source/index.rst

 BURAI
 -----

 This manual explains how to use The BURAI which is a GUI system of Quantum ESPRESSO.
-In additon, the entire BURAI package is available under the GNU Lesser General Public License, version 3.0.
+The entire BURAI package is available under the GNU Lesser General Public License, version 3.0.

 Contents: